dhanusree1807/Weather/README.md

 The repository contains the following key files:

-1.index.html
+* index.html
       The main HTML file that structures the webpage.
-2.style.css
+* style.css
       Contains the CSS styles to enhance the visual appearance of the application.
-3.script.js '
+* script.js
        Houses the JavaScript code responsible for fetching and displaying weather data.
-4.package.json and package-lock.json '
+* package.json and package-lock.json
        Define the project's dependencies and metadata.
-5..gitignore
+* .gitignore
        Specifies files and directories to be ignored by Git.

 🔍 Functionality